 Using styles to set gradients enables a more structured workflow when creating a document with multiple gradients and multiple instances of similar gradients.

-In VectorStyler, all three components (color, shape, gradient) of a gradient can be styled.
+In VectorStyler, the color, the shape or the whole gradient can be saved and reused as a style.
 These styles can be applied on objects as fill, outline or transparency styles from the gradient panel or from the Styles panel.

 When gradient styles are used to set the same gradient on multiple objects, a single editing or updating of the gradient styles is automatically reflected on all instances of that style.
 Styles can be defined by explicitly setting up a gradient style, or by referencing a named object as a gradient style.